csegarragonz/csg-web/README.md

 then you may update any files locally, and push to GitHub.
 A GitHub action should take care of propagating the updates to the live website.

+## Updating Content

+The main page content lives in `./index.md`.
+Any other page lives in the `./pages` directory.